Prized

-Prized (May 20, 1986 - July 20, 2014) was an American Thoroughbred racehorse.
+Prized (May 20, 1986 - July 13, 2014) was an American Thoroughbred racehorse.

 Background

 Prized was bred in Florida by Meadowbrook Farm who raced him in partnership with Clover Racing Stable.
-He was by the very successful sire Kris S., a son of Epsom Derby winner Roberto, and out of the mare My Turbulent Miss.
+He was by the sire Kris S., a son of Epsom Derby winner Roberto, and out of the mare My Turbulent Miss.

 Racing career

-Trained by Neil Drysdale, Prized won the Grade I Molson Million on dirt.
+Trained by Neil Drysdale, Prized won the Grade I Molson Million on dirt.'

 Prized won the 1989 Breeders' Cup Turf in his first start on grass.
-His other most notable victory was a win over Sunday Silence in the 1989 Grade II Swaps Stakes..
+His other most notable victory was a win over Sunday Silence in the 1989 Grade II Swaps Stakes.

 Stud record

 Prized was retired from racing to become a breeding stallion: he is the sire of multiple stakes winner Brass Hat and dual Auckland Cup winner Prize Lady.

+Retirement

+After his stud career, Prized was retired to Old Friends in Georgetown, KY and lived there for the remainder of his life.
+He was euthanized in 2014 at age 28 due to infirmities of old age.